aidenfoxx/lite-scroll/README.md

 ### 'dynamicResize'
 Defines if the script will resize the scroller upon the window changing.

+### 'lockScroll'
+Defines if the script will lock the scroll axis once the user starts scrolling.

 ## Custom Events
 The script has a number of events you can bind functions to or override.